-Group
+Gro oup

+2020 2019

-2019 US\$ 2018 US\$
+US\$ US\$

-PT Mentari Pambuang Internasional 2,944,319 2,061,057
+PT Mentari Pambuang Internasional 3,028,068 2,944,319

-Other subsidiary corporations with immaterial non-controlling interests 51

-Total 2,944,319 2,061,108

 Summarised Financial Information of Subsidiary Corporation with Material Non-Controlling Interests

 Set out below was the summarised financial information for subsidiary corporation that have non-controlling interests which were material to the Group.
 These were presented before inter-company eliminations.